hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 I would love to write a red book.
 Or some red learning videos.
 The book by ivo is a good start but as others pointed out it needs an update.
 I contacted him but he said most of his writing projects are on hold for other priorities.
 So it will be up to us to take the bull by the horns.

 [15:33:14](#YCjS2mnZAu9N0of14L1ZtEUDag7bII1o4mjTmn26UDY) <hiiamboris (NOT THIS ONE)>:
-To have a deep Red book we should first finish it's design Ì†ΩÌ∏â
+To have a deep Red book we should first finish it's design üòâ

 [15:33:53](#1Mj-2Itu71uvMGkPrrnWFXxr23bfh4KslA5UdVrby2o) <hiiamboris (NOT THIS ONE)>:
 So that book and helpin.red is probably all we'll have for a while